dr-jones117/voxworld/README.md

-# voxwrld
+# Voxwrld
-Project by Jonah Morgan
+Project by Jonah Allen Morgan

 ![voxwrld_a0 0 1](https://github.com/user-attachments/assets/22810576-e423-4894-93fe-85bbcda90403)
 I'm using minecrafts assets right now.
 I'll be switching to my own once I get further into the project.